toptensoftware/roundcube-snooze/readme.md

 The wake script needs to work without knowing the user's login details and uses the `doveadm` tool to:

 1. Enmuerate the Snoozed mailboxes for all users (`doveadm mailbox`)
-2. Enumerate all messages in the Snoozed mailbox with the X-Snoozed header. (`doveadm fetch`)
+2. Enumerate all messages in the Snoozed mailbox that have the X-Snoozed header. (`doveadm fetch`)
-3. Check the header's 'until' attribute and compare to the current date/time
+3. Check the header's `until` attribute and compare to the current date/time

 For emails that are due to be woken: